sarasm93/travel-stories-api2/README.md

 ### **Manual testing**

 ### **Validator testing**
 The Python code has been validated with the [CI Python Linter](https://pep8ci.herokuapp.com/).

-### **Resolved problems and bugs**
-Kuuuuuuuuuuuuuunde inte nå destinations data från front end - visade sig att jag kopplat destination modelen fel...
-Skulle kopplas till User, inte Profile.
-Detta orsakade ett annat fel, dvs. att filtret för denna model inte fungerade, dvs. att det inte gick att filtrera på owner av destinations.
-Så fort probnlemet med modellen hade lösts så kunde ett fungerande filter läggas till.
+All code was valid when put threw the linter except for some trailing whitespaces.

 ## **Deployment**
 The back-end API app was deployed to Heroku from GitHub with the following steps: